actor-framework/actor-framework/manual/MessagePassing.rst

 without printing a warning beforehand.
 Finally, ``skip`` leaves the input message in the mailbox.
 The default is ``print_and_drop``.

+*Note:* ``print_and_drop`` and ``drop`` return an error message that is delivered to the sender of the unexpected message.
+If that actor does not have an explicit handler for error messages it will terminate.

 .. _request:

 Requests